Published 16:00 IST, September 10th 2020

 Advertisement

-This trade blacklist cut Huawei off from suppliers such as Google, which had supplied Huawei smartphones with Android operating system and Google Mobile Services, such as Gmail and YouTube.
-Huawei n developed its own Huawei Mobile Services, including an app store, that it has rolled out for newer smartphone models.
+This trade blacklist cut Huawei off from suppliers such as Google, which had supplied Huawei smartphones with the Android operating system and Google Mobile Services, such as Gmail and YouTube.
+Huawei then developed its own Huawei Mobile Services, including an app store, that it has rolled out for newer smartphone models.

 Advertisement